Six Figures Under

 Case in point

-Our oldest is 8, but as a Boy Scout merit badge counselor, Mr. SixFiguresUnder regularly talks with 12- to 17-year-olds about money and finances.
-To illustrate the principles, he openly shares our family’s income, expenses, liabilities, budget, and the rationale for our financial decisions.
+For years, my husband Mike was a Boy Scout merit badge counselor who regularly talked with 12- to 17-year-olds about money and finances.
+To illustrate the principles, he would openly share our family’s income, expenses, liabilities, budget, and the rationale for our financial decisions.

 It’s amazing how excited the boys get about seeing how money really works in a family.
 It’s also amazing (and a little alarming) how few of these teenagers have ever seen a paycheck, or a budget, or know how taxes work, or how to prepare for a major purchase, or why carrying a credit card balance is expensive, or how much compound interest can grow the money you owe or have invested.

-Some of these boys will be on their own within a year.
-Some of them will learn the hard way, through stress, heartache, and debt, that they weren’t well-prepared to manage their own money.
+Some of these boys would be on their own within a year.
+Some of them will have to learn the hard way, through stress, heartache, and debt, that they weren’t well-prepared to manage their own money.
 Don’t let your kids enter that world blind.
 New-found independence carries enough challenges without adding a financial handicap to the mix.

 1- Where the money comes from